komosinski/researcher-community/README.md

 Administration panel
 ---------------

-Users with privilege *ADMIN* can visit manually page:
+Users with the *ADMIN* privilege can visit manually this page:

     /admin

-On main page of administration panel they can:
+On the main page of the administration panel, they can:

-- Enable/Disable *Maintenance mode* by using button
+- Enable/Disable the *Maintenance mode* by using the button

-  In maintenance mode all requests (except to */admin* path) are intercepted and site is displaying maintenance.html view
+  In the maintenance mode all requests (except to the */admin* path) are intercepted and the site displays `maintenance.html`

-- Enable/Disable *Read Only mode* by using button
+- Enable/Disable the *Read Only mode* by using the button

-  Readonly mode is not implemented
+  The rReadonly mode is not yet implemented

-- Have access to some database tables using the top bar panel and view (or edit) them.
+- Have access to some database tables using the top bar panel, and view (or edit) them.

-  The example tables are: *Messages to staff* sent by users in */help/contact* section or *Users*.
-Administrators can easily change user's privileges (to standard/researcher/admin) by editing row in the *Users* table.
+  The example tables are: *Messages to staff* sent by users in the */help/contact* section or *Users*.
+Administrators can easily change user' privileges (to standard/researcher/admin) by editing the row in the *Users* table.

-Manually endorsing users (changing privilege level)
+Manually endorsing users (changing the privilege level)
 ---------------
 Run `db_set_user_level.py` with arguments:

-`user_id` - id of chosen user (numeric) `privilege_level` - id (numeric) or name (alphabetic) of privilege set
+`user_id` - the id of the selected user (numeric) `privilege_level` - the id (numeric) or the name (alphabetic) of the privilege set

     python3 db_set_user_level.py <user_id> <privilege_level>

-example:
+Example:

     python3 db_set_user_level.py 21 ADMIN